 Picturesque mountain peaks, mysterious ice caves, indulgent desserts - is there anything Austria can't do?

-If you're heading to this lush land in the near future, these are the things to do in Austria whether you're a ski aficionado or simply there to enjoy the scenery.
+If you're heading to this lush land in the near future, these are the best things to do in Austria whether you're a ski aficionado or simply there to enjoy the scenery.

 Framed by the breathtaking peaks of the Zillertal valley, Schlegeis Lake is Austria’s answer to Lake Louise.
 Vibrant turquoise blue water paired with the crisp mountain air of the Austrian Tyrol, this stunning site is a must for anyone with a pulse.
 Phones at the ready, your Instagram feed is about to be blessed with alpine vistas.

 2. Stay in Contiki’s Gasthof